zeeshank1/system-design-digest/fundamentals.md

 #### Traffic Estimation
 - **Volume Prediction:**
-  Estimate the number of requests per second (RPS), daily active users, and data throughput.
-This helps in sizing the infrastructure.
+  Estimate the number of requests per second (RPS), daily active users, and data throughput to help size the infrastructure.

 - **Growth Projections:**
   Consider current trends and future growth to ensure the system can scale over time.

 - **Capacity Planning:**
-  Use the estimations to plan the necessary compute, storage, and network resources.
+  Use the estimations to plan the necessary computing, storage, and network resources.

 #### Architectural Patterns
 - **Monolithic vs. Microservices:**